learn-tdd-in/learntdd.in/what-is-tdd.md

 ---
 layout: page
-title: What is Test-Driven Development?
+title: What is Test-Driven Development? | Learn TDD
 ---

 Test-Driven Development (TDD) is an approach to automated software testing that involves writing a failing test before writing the production code to make it pass.